-- the state or territory where a patient would normally reside should meet the cost of services (exclusive of the Commonwealth contribution arrangements discussed below) where its resident receives hospital treatment in another jurisdiction - in instances where quality and safety penalties have been applied the state or territory funding contributions will not increase to offset the reduced Commonwealth contribution for those services - where a patient is transferred from their resident state or territory to another jurisdiction for treatment the referring hospital is to meet the costs of medical transfers - where a patient is transferred from another jurisdiction to their resident state or territory for treatment the resident state or territory is to meet the costs of medical transfers - patient out-of-pocket costs related to discharge home from the provider state or territory will be met through the patient's resident state or territory travel assistance scheme where appropriate - payment flows (both Commonwealth and state or territory) associated with crossborder services should be administratively simple, and where possible consistent with the broader arrangements of the Addendum - the cross-border payment arrangements should not result in any unintended goods and services tax (GST) distribution effects
+- the state or territory where a patient would normally reside should meet the cost of services (exclusive of the Commonwealth contribution arrangements discussed below) where its resident receives hospital treatment in another jurisdiction - in instances where quality and safety penalties have been applied the state or territory funding contributions will not increase to offset the reduced Commonwealth contribution for those services - where a patient is transferred from their resident state or territory to another jurisdiction for treatment the referring hospital is to meet the costs of medical transfers - where a patient is transferred from another jurisdiction to their resident state or territory for treatment the resident state or territory is to meet the costs of medical transfers - patient out-of-pocket costs related to discharge home from the provider state or territory will be met through the patient's resident state or territory travel assistance scheme where appropriate - payment flows (both Commonwealth and state or territory) associated with cross-border services should be administratively simple, and where possible consistent with the broader arrangements of the Addendum - the cross-border payment arrangements should not result in any unintended goods and services tax (GST) distribution effects

-- states and territories recognise their commitment under the Medicare Principles which require medical treatment to be prioritised on the basis of clinical need - both states and territories should have the opportunity to engage in the setting of cross-border activity estimates and variations, in the context that this would not involve shifting of risk - there should be transparency of cross-border flows.
+- states and territories recognise their commitment under the Medicare Principles1 which require medical treatment to be prioritised on the basis of clinical need - both states and territories should have the opportunity to engage in the setting of crossborder activity estimates and variations, in the context that this would not involve shifting of risk - there should be transparency of cross-border flows.

-Cross-border arrangements should be developed between jurisdictions that experience significant cross-border flows and where one of the parties requests an agreement be in place.
-Agreements must set out estimated activity levels providing the capacity for both parties to contribute to planning of cross-border activity.
+Cross-border agreements or arrangements should be developed between jurisdictions that experience significant cross-border flows and where one of the parties requests an agreement be in place.
+Agreements or arrangements should endeavour to set out estimated activity levels, including the cost of provision of highly-specialised services, providing the capacity for both parties to contribute to planning of cross-border activity.
+Agreements or arrangements should also set out the agreed reconciliation methodology and timeframes for exchange of data and payment between jurisdictions for each year.

-IHPA will aim to resolve cross-border disputes in line with any intergovernmental agreements or arrangements in place.
-If no agreement or arrangement is in place at the time of the dispute and the investigation finds funds should be reimbursed, the costs in dispute would be calculated and recommended using the national weighted activity unit and national efficient price (NEP).
+IHACPA will aim to resolve cross-border disputes in line with any cross-border agreements or arrangements in place.
+If no agreement or arrangement is in place at the time of the dispute and the investigation finds funds should be reimbursed, the costs in dispute would be calculated and recommended using the relevant national weighted activity unit and national efficient price (NEP), unless otherwise agreed by the parties to dispute.
+In circumstances where costs in dispute are associated with highly-specialised services that as defined in clause A120 of the Addendum, calculation of these costs will be based on costs advised by the treating jurisdiction and any other relevant information2 If clauses within cross-border agreements or arrangements do not align with the principles for the treatment of cross-border hospital activities as outlined in clause A110 the Addendum, the cross-border principles in the Addendum will take precedence.